WHY I BUILD LUTS

 HOW TO FIND OUT WHICH LUTS I CAN TRUST

 If you want to learn more about using LUTs, I recommend the “Masters of Color” Podcast.
 Cullen Kelly is interviewing renowned colorists and speaks about the art and science of high-end color grading.
 Of course, not every colorist has to become a programmer.
-Large studios have their own software developer/color scientist.
+Large studios have their own software developers/color scientists.
 You don’t have to code/shape LUTs yourself to become a great colorist.

 In my opinion, it’s important that you understand what LUTs can do, how to test them, and make sure these are the right tools to get the results you want.

 If you have any questions / suggestions / comments, feel free